Journal for the Study of Spirituality: The JSS story |

 Following a very successful start with Equinox, a company merger and subsequent de-merger with Acumen Publishing almost brought about the collapse of the journal.
 Its fortunes revived when it was acquired in 2013 by Maney Publishing, a small independent academic company based in Leeds, UK.
 The format of the print copies changed at that time to their current 10x7 inch size (from 9x6).
 And, more importantly, with the title Journal for the Study of Spirituality now jointly owned by BASS and Maney, the reputation and circulation of the journal increased rapidly.

-As JSS moves into its second decade, it would seem that doubts about the 'richness' of spirituality 'as a field of rigorous academic study' and the viability of a journal aiming for 'cross- or inter-disciplinary appeal' may have been unfounded!
+As JSS moved into its second decade, it celebrated the fact that doubts about the 'richness' of spirituality 'as a field of rigorous academic study' and the viability of a journal aiming for 'cross- or inter-disciplinary appeal' appeared to have been unfounded!

 (Cheryl Hunt, Exeter, UK.
 November 2020)